 People have bad encounters with DHS all the time.
 Some of those encounters might give rise to legal claims.
-What those claims might be depends on what DHS or its agents may have done and the relief you are seeking.
+Those claims depend on what DHS or its agents have done and the relief you seek.

 Federal Tort Claims Act

 Your first claim may lie under the Federal Tort Claims Act (FTCA), 28 U.S.C. § 1346.
 The FTCA is a federal law that lets people sue the United States for the wrongful conduct of government employees that causes personal injury or property damage.
-If you wanted to sue the government for, say, negligence, you would sue under the FTCA in U.S. district court.
+If you wanted to sue the government for negligence, you would sue under the FTCA in U.S. district court.

-You have to follow specific procedures under FTCA or you won't be able to file a lawsuit.
-You first must file a written claim with DHS within two years of when your claim arises or else you are barred.
-Your claim needs to be complete and must include an amount for the damages you are seeking.
+You have to follow specific procedures under FTCA, or you won't be able to file a lawsuit.
+You must first file a written claim with DHS within two years of your claim arising, or else you will get barred.
+Your claim must be complete and include an amount for the damages you seek.

 DHS then has six months to investigate your claim and possibly reach a settlement with you under the Administrative Procedure Act.
-If you don't hear from DHS or are unable to settle with them within six months, then you may bring a lawsuit in federal district court.
+If you don't hear from DHS or can't settle within six months, you may bring a lawsuit as a plaintiff in federal district court.

 There are limits on an FTCA claim.
 You present the case to a federal judge; you do not get a jury.
 The only damages the judge can award are compensatory damages (damages to compensate you for your actual losses).
 You cannot recover punitive damages (damages intended to punish the wrongdoer for outrageous conduct) or attorneys' fees.
-An experienced personal injury attorney would be able to provide you with legal advice about your claim and help you understand your rights.
+An experienced personal injury attorney can advise you about your claim and help you understand your rights.

-The second type of claim you may be able to bring is a Bivens claim (which is named after the case of that name).
+The second type of claim you may be able to bring is a Bivens claim.
 The Supreme Court has ruled in three situations the Constitution itself lets you bring a lawsuit: